 In Him we have redemption through His blood, the forgiveness of sins, according to the riches

 of His grace, which He made to abound toward us in all wisdom and prudence.
 Ephesians 1:7-8

+The synonym 'coupon' caught my attention and gave me a great frame of refernce to proceed.
 Just about everyone from all walks of life can understand the concept of coupons.
 From the ones you cut out of circulars to the ones you download online; from those that are 50% off, to the BOGO (buy one get one free) offers, to the Free/No Purchase Necessary (my favorite), we all understand coupons.

 He has delivered us from the power of darkness and conveyed us into the kingdom of the Son of His love, in whom we have redemption through His blood the forgiveness of sins.
 Colossians 1:13-14

 Over the days that followed I prayed and meditated on redemption until two weeks later when God showed me a ‘visual parable’, so to speak.
 In my mind’s eye, I could see Jesus limping into the world’s grocery store on His nail pierced feet, clutching at the gaping wound in His side, slowly reaching down on that sin filled shelf for me with His nail scarred hands, lifting His head, still fresh wounds from that thorny crown to say “I have a coupon for this soul – My shed blood.”
-He then picks me up and once I am in His arms, He carries me out of the store, covered, comforted, and clean.
+He then picks me up and once I am in His arms, He carries me out of the store, redeemed.

 Looking for that blessed hope, and the glorious appearing of the great God and our Savior Jesus Christ; who gave himself for us, that he might redeem us from all iniquity, and purify unto himself a peculiar people, zealous of good works.
 Titus 2:13-14